 Polish: the smoothness and luster of the diamond’s surface

 A diamond’s weight is measured in carats.
 Diamond prices increase with carat weight because larger diamonds are less common and more desirable.

 The color evaluation of gem-quality diamonds is based on the absence of color.
 It’s important to remember that you are generally searching for a stone with little to no color.

 It is very common for diamonds to be formed with slight imperfections.
 Clarity is a measure of the tiny imperfections found in almost every diamond.
 The clarity grade of a diamond affects the value and price.

 GSI has always maintained International Standards for synthetic diamond detection by grading the 4’c.
-They also utilize other instruments such as FTIR spectrometes, Raman spectrometer, UV-VIS spectrometer etc.
+They also utilize other instruments such as FTIR spectrometes, Raman spectrometer, UV-VIS spectrometer, etc.

 Having developed its technology for grading systems in 21st Century, GSI has been able to incorporate the very latest and best in technology with Experts in their Research & Development team.
-At GSI, application of technology starts at the very beginning of the diamond grading process.
+At GSI, the application of technology starts at the very beginning of the diamond grading process.

 GSI’s Diamond detection services include

 - Loose diamond screening

 - Diamond jewelry treatment testing